lvamorim/iphone-uml-java/README.md

 5. [License](#license)

 ## Description
-**IPhone UML Java** is a project to study UML diagrams and its implementation using Java, inspired on some IPhone's essential functions.
-It is divided into three interfaces: `PhoneDevice`, `MusicPlayer` and `InternetBrowser`, each with specific methods of interaction allowing user's input, executing operations based on data validity.
+**IPhone UML Java** is a project to study UML diagrams and its implementation using Java, inspired on some IPhone's essential functions, such as: `PhoneDevice`, `MusicPlayer` and `InternetBrowser`, each with specific methods of interaction, allowing user's input and executing operations based on data validity.
 The project was proposed by Digital Innovation One (DIO) to apply the knowledge gained from their courses.

 ## How to use
 > ### ⚠ Pre-requisites: